IMPACT FILM

 Impact films are film-led communications designed to inspire positive social change and make a lasting impact.

 Some films are anti-social due to glorified violence, crime, and anarchy.
-Sometimes this can be highly entertaining, but not particularly helpful in inspiring social progression.
+And although this can be entertaining, it’s not particularly helpful in inspiring social progression.
 By comparison, impact films are pro-social films that inspire a better future.
-In short, they are optimistic, not pessimistic.
+So, in short, they are optimistic, not pessimistic.

 Similarly, some famous examples include An Inconvenient Truth (climate change), That Sugar Film (healthy eating), and Citizenfour (surveillance).

-Despite their name, impact films tend not to be comprised of a single film but of a whole swathe of communications activities that might more accurately be described as a campaign.
-However, the film part is important and warrants its headline status for a couple of reasons.
+Despite their name, impact films tend not to be comprised of a single film but of a whole collection of communications activities that might be more accurately described as a campaign.
+However, the film part is important and warrants its headline status for a number of reasons.
 Firstly, films are ‘tent-pole events’ that utilize marketing strategies to bring their topic into the public consciousness at a particular point in time.
-Secondly, pro-social films are simply the most powerful and effective method of communicating around social causes.
+And secondly, pro-social films are simply the most powerful and effective method of communicating around social causes.

 Who makes Impact Films?